loonwerks/INSPECTA-models/open-platform-models/isolate-ethernet-simple/readme.md

     source $HOME/.bashrc
     ```

-1. Download and run the CAmkES docker container, mounting the ``open-platform-models/isolate-ethernet-simple`` directory into
+1. Download and run the CAmkES docker container, mounting the ``open-platform-models/isolate-ethernet-simple`` directory into it

    ```
    docker run -it -w /root -v $(pwd):/root/isolate-ethernet-simple jasonbelt/microkit_domain_scheduling